dekstroza/kubernetes-dev-stack/README.md

 # Kubernetes Dev-Stack

 ## Background
 Small proof of concept for running kubernetes cluster, specifically intended for development environment.
 Can create kubernetes cluster compromised of one master and arbitrary number of minions.
 Can run on Linux, Windows or Mac.
-Vagrant box is based on Centos 7.1 with latest stable kernel 4.3.0, docker 1.8.2 using overlay storage driver, backed by xfs file system.
+Vagrant box is based on Centos 7.1 with latest stable kernel 4.3.0, docker 1.8.2 using overlay storage driver, backed by xfs file system, kubernetes is at the latest version 1.1.1.
 SELinux will be set to permissive mode, and firewall will be down.

 **This is little demo was created for the purpose of development, and should not be used in production, as kubernetes is configured without security.**

+### What's inside the tin can
+- Centos 7.1 kernel 4.3.0, xfs
+- Docker 1.8.2, overlay storage driver
+- Kubernetes 1.1.1 with cluster-addons
+- Saltstack 2015.5.5-1

 ### Requirements
 1. VirtualBox, recent version, you can get it here: [Oracle Virtual box](http://www.vagrantup.com)